rayfin-ucsd/CSE151AGroupProject/README.md

 Investigating further, we made a line-plot of average net collections amount by fiscal year.
 This showed a linear increase atmosphere, which we shall do sparsely: the impact of COVID-19 caused a temporary recession followed by massive growth in the upper quartiles of wealth and industry.
 (Amazon and Zoom, for example, thrived in this period.)
-This was not without a cost: income inequality grew drastically, so while the economy grew, people got _poorer_- meaning the large number of concentrated small collections decreased in magnitude.
+This was not without a cost: income inequality grew dramatically, so while the economy grew, people got _poorer_- meaning the large number of concentrated small collections decreased in magnitude.

 Or, it could just be some outlier bending our curve.
 It might be tempting to interpret these graphs based on income, but these collections